Talented & Gifted:

 education programs.
 Washington, DC: Author.

-Retrieved from https://www.nagc.org/resources-publications/gifted-education-practices/identification
+task force.
+Retrieved from https://cdn.ymaws.com/nagc.org/resource/resmgr/knowledge-center/position-statements/Task_Force_Report_Gifted_Def.pdf

-budget.
-Retrieved from https://www.nagc.org/sites/default/files/file/pressrelease/NAGC%20Statement%20on%20Proposed%20FY2021%20Budget.pdf
+practice.
+Retrieved from https://cdn.ymaws.com/nagc.org/resource/resmgr/knowledge-center/position-statements/a_definition_of_giftedness_t.pdf

 National Association of State Directors of Special